johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 # IOTA-Airgapped-NodeJS-Console-Wallet
-Sign bundles securely offline using an airgapped raspberry pi 2 and broadcast the bundles using a pi online
+Sign transaction bundles securely offline using an [airgapped computer](https://github.com/johnshearing/PrivateKeyVault) then broadcast your bundles to the Tangle using an online computer.

 Run the following line on a raspberry pi at the bash console (not the NodeJS console) to get a random seed for IOTA.
 `sudo cat /dev/hwrng |LC_ALL=C tr -dc 'A-Z9' | fold -w 81 | head -n 1`